istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 analyze Istio logs to verify that no unauthorized request was sent to [edition.cnn.com/politics](https://edition.cnn.com/politics).
 They will also configure Istio to prevent access to [edition.cnn.com/politics](https://edition.cnn.com/politics) automatically.

 The organization is resolved to prevent any tampering with the new policy.
-It decided to put mechanisms in place that will prevent any possibility for a malicious application to access the forbidden topic.
+It decides to put mechanisms in place that will prevent any possibility for a malicious application to access the forbidden topic.

 ## Related tasks